-- The detailed modelling indicates exceedances of the Ni TV (20 ng mg-3) associated predominately with the Outokumpu site for the 2021 annual mean. - The footprint of the modelled exceedance includes the Sheffield Tinsley monitoring station and inspection of the area of modelled exceedance compared to 1 km gridded population indicates population exposure from the area surrounding Outokumpu in the South to Bawtry Road to the North.
-The model results also show the area of exceedance extends across the zone boundary to the South of Outokumpu into the neighbouring Yorkshire and Humberside non-agglomeration zone (UK0034). - The source apportionment analysis suggests that the main industrial source of Ni at both the Sheffield Tinsley and Sheffield Devonshire Green monitoring stations is Outokumpu. - The combined modelling output represents 100% of the observed concentration at Sheffield Tinsley, and there is a 38% over representation of the observed concentration at Sheffield Devonshire Green.
+- The detailed modelling indicates exceedances of the Ni TV (20 ng mg-3) associated predominately with the Outokumpu site for the 2022 annual mean. - The footprint of the modelled exceedance at 50 m x 50 m resolution does not include the Sheffield Tinsley monitoring station.
+However, inspection of the area of modelled exceedance compared to 1 km gridded population indicates population exposure from the area surrounding Outokumpu in the south to Bawtry Road to the south.
+The model results also show the area of exceedance extends across the zone boundary to the south of Outokumpu into the neighbouring Yorkshire and Humberside non-agglomeration zone (UK0034). - The source apportionment analysis suggests that the main industrial source of Ni at both the Sheffield Tinsley and Sheffield Devonshire Green monitoring stations is Outokumpu. - The combined modelling output represents 100% of the observed concentration at Sheffield Tinsley, and there is a 19% over representation of the observed concentration at Sheffield Devonshire Green.